Art by Pennswoods

 “This book will really get you thinking deeply about the character of Severus Snape, his motivations, his inner logic.
 JK Rowling wrote a character who was a double agent, hiding his true feelings and his motivations from the reader and everyone around him.
 Add to that Harry Potter’s own blindness about the character and the clues and information about Snape are difficult to see in a shallow reading of the Potter books.
 Lorrie Kim doesn’t give a shallow reading, though.
 She sifts the text with a sharp analysis and great clarity (and wonderfully clear writing of her own) that proves many of the clues to the puzzle of Severus Snape are in fact sitting in plain sight, and these keys lead us to unlock much more.
 A worthwhile read for any fan of the Potter series and the mysterious potions master.” – Cecilia Tan, winner of the RT Career Achievement Award in Erotic Fiction, author, and publisher

 “As a die-hard Gryffindor, I’ve never been inclined to think much about the Harry Potter series through Snape’s cavernous black eyes.
 Lorrie Kim won me over immediately with her perspicacious scrutiny of Snape’s character, which is explained but never once excused – a refreshing tonic to typical apologist analyses of the Potions Master.
 Snape: A Definitive Reading takes you through the looking glass to reveal the sobering underbellies of several Hogwarts residents, not just the eponymous double-agent.
-A compelling read that had this Gryffindor checking his privilege more than once!” – Jackson Bird, Communications Director of the Harry Potter Alliance and YouTube creator and activist
+A compelling read that had this Gryffindor checking his privilege more than once!” – Jackson Bird, author of Sorted: Growing Up, Coming Out, and Finding My Place (A Transgender Memoir) and YouTube creator and activist

 “Lorrie’s masterful book is a celebration of Severus Snape’s most admirable qualities and of his unabashed humanity.
-With her usual insight and subtlety, she peels away the layers that compose him, revealing the elements of his complex personality one by one until we get to the glorious, fragile yet resilient heart of his being and motivation.” – Logospilgrim, author of The Severus Snape Paradigm: Outcast, Rebel, Hero and the upcoming Severus Snape and the Art of Being Human, May 2017
+With her usual insight and subtlety, she peels away the layers that compose him, revealing the elements of his complex personality one by one until we get to the glorious, fragile yet resilient heart of his being and motivation.” – Logospilgrim, author of The Severus Snape Paradigm: Outcast, Rebel, Hero and Severus Snape and the Art of Being Human

 October 21, 2016: MuggleNet Academia Lesson 52 invites Lorrie Kim to join hosts John Granger, Keith Hawk, Louise Freeman, and Emily Strand for a discussion of Snape: A Definitive Reading.